 Blonde to Blue

+Can you say ice princess?
 Whether it's a regular ombré or a reverse one, we always love the look of a natural hue combined with an out-of-this-world one.
-This platinum blonde-meets-cobalt creation is unexpected yet amazing.
+This white platinum blonde-meets-ice blue creation is unexpected yet amazing.

 If you're trying to work your way up into a lighter look slowly, a reverse ombré could be the perfect way to ease into a hue in a way that still looks natural.